 4. Location, location, location.
 The world is truly your oyster.
 There are many options for low-cost or no-cost locations, including local and national parks, forest preserves, your own back yard or that of a friend or relative.
 Or you can make it easy on yourself and find an all-inclusive package in which the wedding, reception and even the honeymoon are all included in the deal.

 A great way to celebrate your wedding at a special spot without the high cost is to plan your wedding during an off-season.
 Remember too, a wedding on any day but Saturday will reduce the expenses.

-HPCC Tip: Saturdays are the same price and we have lots of dates available for 2017.
+HPCC Tip: Saturdays are the same price and there’s no peak-season.

 5. Wedding attire.
 Here’s where you have many options for stretching your bridal dollars.
 You don’t have to buy at a traditional bridal salon.
 You could purchase a gown at an outlet or from a department store in the special occasions off-the-rack area.
 Other cost-conscious options include buying a vintage or once-worn gown, wear a designer suit, purchase a traditional gown through a discount gown retailer, rent a gown or check out an online auction to find your dress.
 Or go for the “something borrowed” by redoing your mom’s or mother-in-law’s bridal gown.